 Back to Blog

-Foreign Exchange Accounting Guide for Businesses in 2022
+Foreign Exchange Accounting Guide for Businesses

 The days when small businesses never had to think in any currency but dollars are long gone.
 The 21st century economy is globalized and grows steadily more so.
 For example, with tools like the internet and wire transfers, it’s easy to do business with suppliers in Bangkok or hire remote workers from Ottawa to Cairo.